View on phone

 - To a medium bowl, add the milk and vinegar, and mix.
 Set aside.
-You will see it starts to curdle, and this is what creates vegan buttermilk.
+You will see it starts to curdle.
+This creates vegan buttermilk.

 - Place a sieve over a large bowl, and sift all the dry ingredients through it.
 Mix together, and then create a shallow well in the middle.
 Preheat the oven to 350°F (180°C).

 - Returning to the medium bowl containing the buttermilk, add all of the remaining wet ingredients.
 Mix thoroughly.

 - Add all the wet ingredients to the shallow well in the dry ingredients and mix until everything is just combined, but be careful not to overmix.

 - Divide the cake batter between the two cake pans.
 Gently tap the pans on the counter a couple of times to level out the batter and to remove any air bubbles.
 Bake in the centre rack of the preheated oven for 35 minutes, or until a thin wooden skewer inserted into the centre comes out clean.

 - Meanwhile, make the frosting.
-To a large bowl, add the butter and use a electric hand mixer to beat the butter until soft and fluffy, it should become slightly lighter in colour.
+To a large bowl, add the butter and use a electric hand mixer to beat the butter until fluffy.

-- Once your cakes are done baking, let them cool off for 10 minutes in the cake pan before transferring to a wire rack to let them cool off completely.
-Be patient with this, as a warm cake will cause the frosting to melt when applied.
+- When the cakes are done baking, let them cool off for 10 minutes in the cake pan before transferring them to a wire rack to cool completely*.
 If desired, the cakes can be levelled out with a serrated knife to create a flat surface for stacking the cakes on top of each other.

 - Spread a layer of frosting on top of the first cake.
 Place the second cake on top upside down and frost the top and sides with the leftover frosting.